MechanicalRock/mechanicalrock.github.io/_posts/2023-07-12-React-unity-BDD.markdown

     screenshotData: string;
   };
 }
-type EventPayloadUnion = ReceivedAnimationSceneDetails;
+// Create a union type of all possible event payloads. for now we only include one event. type EventPayloadUnion = ReceivedAnimationSceneDetails;

-export type EventNames = EventPayloadUnion["name"];
+// Define a type for the names of the events and arguments of each event. export type EventNames = EventPayloadUnion["name"];
 export type EventArgs = {
   [N in EventNames]: Extract<EventPayloadUnion, { name: N }>["args"];
 };
 export type EventPayload<T extends EventNames> = {
   name: T;
   args: EventArgs[T];
 };

-export type EventTypeMap = {
+// Define a mapping of event names to their respective handler functions export type EventTypeMap = {
   [N in EventNames]: (args: EventArgs[N]) => void;
 };